leandromoreira/digital_video_introduction/README.md

 ![video](/i/video.png "video")

 The number of bits per second needed to show a video is its **bit rate**.

+> bit rate = width * height * * bit depth * frames per second

 For example, a video with 30 frames per second, 24 bits per pixel, resolution of 480x240 will need **82,944,000 bits per second** or 82.944 Mbps (30x480x240x24) if we don't employ any kind of compression.

 When the **bit rate** is nearly constant it's called constant bit rate (**CBR**) but it also can vary then called variable bit rate (**VBR**).